albertodebortoli/ADBDownloadManager/README.md

 Goals:

+* download of a sequence of files
-* download of a sequence of files with the same base URL address
+* ease of download of a sequence of files with the same base URL address
+* create locally the folders hierarchy mapping the remote path (splitting the URL)
+* in case of files the with same base URL address, its components are not used in the folders creation
 * downloads happen in background and in a serial fashion
 * ability of canceling downloads that are not started yet